Advertisement

 So, if you want to feel what it’s like to be royalty, The Palace of the Lost City at Sun City is a coronation away.
 The partnership with Chef Jan is just the beginning of a masterful culinary adventure, starting with the opulent Crystal Court.

-For more food and drink articles, click here.
+For more travel inspiration, click here.

 Follow us on Instagram.